wsoyinka/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 done
 ```

-The commands in this lab must be run on each worker instance: `node-0`, `node-1`.
-Login to the worker instance using the `ssh` command.
-Example:
+The commands in this lab must be separately run on each worker instance: `node-0`, `node-1`.
+We'll only show the required steps and commands for node-0.
+You'll need to repeat the exact steps and commands on node-1.

+Login to the worker node-0 instance using the `ssh` command.

 ```bash
 ssh root@node-0